pivotal/docs-tas-adapter/install.md

       ```bash
       kubectl create namespace APP-TLS-SECRET-NAMESPACE
-      kubectl delete secret APP-TLS-SECRET-NAME -n APP-TLS-SECRET-NAMESPACE
+      kubectl delete secret APP-TLS-SECRET-NAME --namespace APP-TLS-SECRET-NAMESPACE
       kubectl create secret tls APP-TLS-SECRET-NAME \
         --cert=tls.crt \
         --key=tls.key \
-        -n APP-TLS-SECRET-NAMESPACE
+        --namespace APP-TLS-SECRET-NAMESPACE
       ```

-1. If you do not already have a secret containing the hostname, username and password for your application image registry:
+1. If you do not already have a secret containing the hostname, username, and password for your application image registry, create one:
-   * Create a secret.

       ```bash
       kubectl create namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
-      kubectl delete secret APP-REGISTRY-CREDENTIALS-SECRET-NAME -n APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
+      kubectl delete secret APP-REGISTRY-CREDENTIALS-SECRET-NAME --namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
       kubectl create secret docker-registry APP-REGISTRY-CREDENTIALS-SECRET-NAME \
         --docker-server=APP-REGISTRY-HOSTNAME \
         --docker-username=APP-REGISTRY-USERNAME \
         --docker-password=$(cat /path/to/APP-REGISTRY-PASSWORD) \
-        -n APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
+        --namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
       ```

 1. Create a `tas-adapter-values.yml` file with the desired installation settings, following the schema specified for the package.